 Chicken tufts are a beautiful genetic abnormality.
-Only Araucanas breed chickens or mixed breeds that derived from them, are known to produce tufts.
+Only Araucanas breed chickens or mixed breeds that are derived from them are known to produce tufts.
 They are not to be confused with chicken combs which are a critical part of the chicken anatomy which all chickens have.

 The tufts are basically a group of feathers that grow just around a protruding flap of the chicken’s skin near the ear.
 This skin protrusion is called a peduncle.
 Chicken tufts are caused by a mutation an the autosomal – or non-sex linked dominant gene.

 The chicken tufted gene is represented by the Et symbol in breeding guides to represent the inclusion of an extended tuft.
 The tuft gene is altogether different from the gene that creates beards and muffs in other chicken breeds.

 Trends in chickens, just like everything else, change over time.
 Right now, chicken tufts appear to be en vogue once again – with keepers prizing the genetic mutation that causes both male and female birds to have the appearance of a handlebar mustache.